-Can I Have a Baby After I Hit Menopause?
+Can I Get Pregnant After I Hit Menopause?

-Can I Have a Baby After I Hit Menopause?
+Can I Get Pregnant After I Hit Menopause?

 MenoLabs News | Fri, Jun 03, 2022

-Every woman will experience menopause and the process can start as early as the 30s or as late as the 50s.
+Every woman will experience menopause, and the process can begin as early as the 30s, or as late as the 50s.
 But, once you hit menopause and no longer have your period, is there still a chance you can get pregnant?
-The surprising answer is yes, but with some qualifiers

 Can you get pregnant during perimenopause?

-It’s good to note that during peri/menopause, which occurs in the lead up to menopause and can take 7 to 10 years, a woman can get pregnant naturally, even if she is only getting her period sporadically.
-Celebrities like Halle Berry have shared that this happened to them.
+It’s good to note that during perimenopause, which occurs in the lead up to menopause and can take 7 to 10 years, a woman can get pregnant naturally, even if she is only getting her period sporadically.
+Many women have experienced this, including celebrities like Halle Berry, who have spoken about it.

 Can you get pregnant after menopause?